jobot2397/personal-website/README.md

 ToDo
-- Make prompt.txt better
+- Give the AI more context about me
-- Make prefixed responses better
+- Go over entire codebase and format